 • diarrhea.

-In addition, intestinal candidiasis can cause pain in the abdomen, and blood or mucus is found in the patient's feces.
-The person has a feeling of incomplete bowel movement.
-If intestinal candidiasis is severe, then it is characterized by an invasive phase.
-It is possible to diagnose intestinal candidiasis only after the composition of the intestinal flora has been studied.
+In addition, intestinal candidiasis can cause pain in the abdomen, and blood or mucus is found in the patient's stool.
+A person experiences a feeling of incomplete bowel movement.
+If intestinal candidiasis occurs in a severe form, then it is characterized by an invasive phase.
+A diagnosis of intestinal candidiasis can only be made after the composition of the intestinal flora has been studied.

-Esophageal candidiasis is a disease that is very difficult to define among all those in the field of gastroenterology.
+Esophageal candidiasis is a disease that is very difficult to identify among all those available in the field of gastroenterology.
 The disease is characterized by a discrepancy between the severity of the disease, the level of damage and the condition of the patient himself.
 Almost 30% of patients may not even suspect that they have esophageal candidiasis.
 As a rule, this applies to those people who have a low level of immunity.
-Nevertheless, esophageal candidiasis has the following manifestations:
+However, esophageal candidiasis has the following manifestations:

 • heartburn;